cheomanigua/webdevdocs/content/devops/gcp.md

 8. In the **New members** text field, type `allUsers`
 9. In the **Select a role** drop down menu, select *Cloud Storage - Storage Object Viewer*.
 10. Click on **Save button**.
+11. Go back to the **Objects** tab.
-11. Upload your local site files and folders by clicking on the buttons **Upload files** and **Upload folder**.
+12. Upload your local site files and folders by clicking on the buttons **Upload files** and **Upload folder**.
 Note that the index page has to be in the root, not in a folder.
-12. Go back to previous page by clicking on the arrow besides **Bucket details**.
+13. Go back to previous page by clicking on the arrow next to **Bucket details**.
-13. On the right of the list of buckets, there are 3 vertical dots for each bucket.
+14. On the right of the list of buckets, there are 3 vertical dots for each bucket.
 Click on the three dots for your bucket and select **Edit website configuration**.
-14. Select the index page for your static site and click **Save**.
+15. Select the index page for your static site and click **Save**.

 That's it.
 You have now your static website hosted in Cloud Store.

 Further information at [Codelabs](https://codelabs.developers.google.com/codelabs/cloud-webapp-hosting-gcs/index.html#0).

+### Setting up a load balancer with backend buckets for CDN purposes

+**Note**: The external HTTP(S) load balancer doesn't automatically balance traffic across backend buckets based on the user's region.
+Requests to /static/us/object always go to your US bucket, and requests to /static/eu/object always go to your EU bucket.
+The point of setting up the load balancer with buckets is to add a CDN.

+You can set up a load balancer for your bucket static site in order to add a CDN.
+Follow instructions at [Setting up a load balancer with backend buckets](https://cloud.google.com/load-balancing/docs/https/ext-load-balancer-backend-buckets)

-### LAMP + Wordpres
+## LAMP + Wordpres
 ```
 sudo apt install apache2 mariadb-server php-fpm libapache2-mod-php php-mysql
 sudo apt install php-curl php-gd php-mbstring php-mcrypt php-xml php-xmlrpc